nervewastaken/VehicleDetection/README.md

 - Ensure the paths to the model weights and image are correct.
 - Adjust the `max_width` and `max_height` values as needed for your display or processing requirements.

-### Conclusion
-This script provides a straightforward way to test a trained YOLOv8 model on a single image, including resizing functionality to handle large images.
-You can further customize the script to suit your specific needs or integrate it into larger applications.